DaniyaYelemessova/ExchangeRate/README.md

 ### Setting up the API Key

-5. Sign up for an account on [API Provider's Website].
+5. Sign up for an account on API Provider's Website.
-6. Obtain your API key from the [API Provider's Dashboard].
+6. Obtain your API key from the API Provider's Dashboard.
 7. Create a .env file in the root of your project.
 8. Add your API key to the .env file:
 ```